 - Create Index on frequently used columns in T-SQL Code.
-Columns used in WHERE, ORDER BY and GROUP BY are good candidate for Indexes.
-Create Index on column which are used in JOIN Condition.
+Columns used in WHERE, ORDER BY and GROUP BY are good candidates for Indexes.
+Create Index on column, which are used in JOIN Condition.

 - Remove any un-necessary Indexes.
-As Index occupies hard drive space as well as it decreases performance of all the insert, updates, deletes to the table.
+As Index occupies hard drive space as well as it decreases performance of all the inserts, updates, deletes to the table.

 - Smaller Index Key gives better performance than Index key which covers large data or many columns

 - Index on Integer Columns performs better than varchar columns.

 - Clustered Index must exist before creating Non-Clustered Index.

 - Clustered Index must be created on Single Column which is not changing and narrow in size.
 The best candidate is a primary key.